 Welcome to Pitt Biomedical Engineering Society!

 Take a look around our website and keep up to date with our events by following our social media outlets at the top of the page.
 We hope our students are studying hard this spring semester.
-Check out our calendar to see all the fun events we have planned!
+Check out our calendar or join our mailing list to see all the fun events we have planned!

 Meet the Officers

 Noah is a senior Bioengineering student on the medical product engineering track.
 He is interested in design engineering and has interned with Ethicon Endo-Surgery and Connect Wolf.
 In addition, Noah has done research at the University of Pittsburgh Medical Center and the University of Cincinnati Medical Center.
 In his free time, Noah loves to hike, read, and play soccer.
 As a part of BMES, Noah strives to one day make the club intramural soccer champions.

 Emily is a senior Bioengineering student with a concentration in Medical Product Engineering.
 After graduation, Emily hopes to pursue a career in UI design and medical product regulation.
 Emily loves to cook, go to good bars, and play board games and video games in her free time!

 Michael is a senior on the cellular engineering track letting his post-graduation plans come whenever they are ready.
 He has researched in the McGowan Institute focusing on liver regeneration and the Medical School’s Department of Pathology where he now works with CRISPR-based genetic engineering.
 Interests include getting big, drone videography, and anime (lots of anime).
 As mentorship chair, he hopes to help students forge connections in the department that he cherished greatly his underclassmen years!

 Jami is a junior Bioengineering student on the Cellular Engineering track, minoring in Chemistry.
 In addition to classes, Jami works as a Certified Nursing Assistant.
 In her free time, Jami enjoys playing racquetball, reading, and being outdoors.

 Whether you're having issues with this website, want to make a suggestion, or want to contact us directly about Undergraduate Pitt BMES and our goals for this academic year, shoot us an email email@example.com!